mavese/MatteOS/README.md

 # MatteOS
-My own operating system built from scratch with C++.
+My own operating system built from scratch with x86 assembly and C.